+Holidays

 Policy Legal holidays and all proposed County holidays or partial holidays for the calendar year shall be designated by the Board of Sandoval County by the end of December of the preceding year.
 Eligibility Full-time employees are entitled to holiday pay.
 Part-time employees are eligible for holiday pay at the employee's hourly rate of pay on a prorated basis for days normally scheduled to work.
 Casual, temporary, seasonal, and emergency hire employees shall not be entitled to holiday pay and shall be on unpaid status for the holiday.
 Waiting Period For eligible employees, there is no waiting period following an employee's hire date to receive holiday pay.

-SchedulingTo receive pay for a designated legal holiday, employees shall be in a work or authorized paid leave status on their scheduled work day immediately preceding and following the holiday, or must have worked on the stated holiday.
+Scheduling To receive pay for a designated legal holiday, employees shall be in a work or authorized paid leave status on their scheduled work day immediately preceding and following the holiday, or must have worked on the stated holiday.
 An employee absent without pre-approved leave or a physician's note excusing them on the scheduled work day before or after a holiday shall not receive pay for that holiday.

-When a holiday falls on an employee's regular day off, the employee's holiday shall be observed on the work day prior to or after the holiday, workload permitting as determined by the Elected Official or Department be counted as a holiday, not as annual leave.
+When a holiday falls on an employee's regular day off, the employee's holiday shall be observed on the work day prior to or after the holiday, workload permitting as determined by the Elected Official or Department Leave of Absence Director.
+When a holiday falls during an employee's paid annual leave, the day shall be counted as a holiday, not as annual leave.
+When a holiday falls during an employee's approved sick leave, the day shall be counted as a holiday, not a day of sick leave. Рау FLSA non-exempt employees who are scheduled or required to work on a legal holiday or designated County observed holiday shall be paid at the rate of two (2.0) times regular hourly rate of pay.

-Director.

-Leave of Absence When a holiday falls during an employee's paid annual leave, the day shall be counted as a holiday, not a day of sick leave.

-When a holiday falls during an employee's approved sick leave, the day shall designated County observed holiday shall be paid at the rate of two (2.0)

-Pay FLSA non-exempt employees who are scheduled or required to work on a times regular hourly rate of pay.
 Thereafter, employees shall be compensated at their regular straight hourly rate until the employees qualify for overtime under the FLSA provisions of these Rules and Regulations.